gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

   - eg if 4 quizzes then (40 - 2*3)% = 34%
   - may be oral?????

-### Textbook
+**Textbook**
 Software Architecture and Design Illuminated

 ## Day 2 Jan 8, 2018

-**What is Design**
-- not easy to define
+### Introduction to Software Architecture

+#### What is Design
-- can be seen in ny human artefact and in nature
+- can be seen in any human artefact and in nature
 - objective and subjective
   - aesthetic (look and feel) vs functional (speed performance)

-**Deterministic Finite Automata**
+  - artistic or mathematical or both?
+- decomposition of complex systems/artifacts is an aim of design

+#### Design as a mathematical activity
-- take in strings of binary with even number of 0 and numberof 1s is multiple of 3
+- Construction of a deterministic finite automata that takes in strings of binary with even number of 0s and number of 1s is a multiple of 3
 - Product Construction: when you have 2 machines

 ## Day 3 Jan 10, 2018